 White petroleum jelly.
 Sterile cotton wool or cotton wads.
 Sterile gauze.
 Surgical spirit.
 Cotton bud sticks.
 Blunt-edged surgical scissors.
 Icebag.
 Adhesive tape.
-Water buckets and drinking receptacles shall be provided in each corner.
+Water buckets and drinking receptacles.
 Solution of adrenalin 1/1000.
 Surgical Spirits

 No stimulant shall be used other than cold water sprinkled on the body or used as a mouthwash.
 Seconds shall not apply petroleum jelly to any part of the Contestant's body other than the face.